disq/data-api-server/README.md

 ## Statistics
 - Redis is used to store aggregated event counts.
-- Counts are stored in sorted sets by type.
+- Counts are stored in sorted sets by type, in the keys `eventsByType:<EventType>`.
 (This probably won't scale at all since adding elements is expensive)
 - To get overall counts, make a request to the `/stats` endpoint:
 ```
 $ curl 'http://:8080/stats'|jq .